gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    A DTLS/SCTP Endpoint MUST NOT have more than two DTLS connections open at the same time.
-Either of the endpoints MAY initiate a new DTLS connection by performing a full DTLS handshake.
+Either of the endpoints MAY initiate a new DTLS connection by performing a DTLS handshake.
 To support this implementations and certificates need to support both DTLS client and server roles.
 Note that resumption is not possible between DTLS connections unless the endpoints have the same roles.
 As either